mvtavares/fabric-k8s/docs/NETWORK.md

 }
 ```

-- [x] Pro tip: Use the companion container registry at `localhost:5000` to deploy custom chaincode into the test network.
+- [x] Pro tip: Use the companion container registry at `localhost:5000` to deploy custom chaincode into the  network.
 - [x] Pro tip: Deploy a chaincode with `address: host.docker.internal:9999` and attach your chaincode in a debugger.